skilled-reflection/skilled-reflection.github.io/c12-words.md

 Do not write PLANs you won't follow.
 Read to revise plans into ones you'd follow.

+### EXAMPLE

+An EXAMPLE is
+an individual, particular
+event or object,
+of reality.
+An example with consequence is a USE-CASE.
+An example in-principle is
+a HYPE (hypothetical/hype).

 ### IDEAS
 ### LINKS

 WORDs are one of two types:

-1. IDEAS: words for things.
-2. LINKS: words that give relationship between things; actions and transformations
+1. LINKS: words that give relationship between EXAMPLES, IDEAS, describe ACTIONS, ROLES, and transformations

-Together, these make up CONTENT
-(vs STYLE).

-LINKS are BETS of
-higher risk and reward than IDEAS.

-IDEAs are BETs on LINKs
-between EXAMPLEs in the world.

-The right LINK between IDEAs is the foundation of every thought, recipe or terrible calculation.

-### Alt (theory)
-An EXAMPLE is
-an individual, particular
-event or object.
+2. IDEAS: words that refer to EXAMPLES.

 An IDEA is a set of criteria
 that LINK EXAMPLES